ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 {: title='Max UUID Format'}

 A Max UUID value can be used as a sentinel value in situations where a 128 bit UUID is required but a concept such as "end of UUID list" needs to be expressed, and is reserved for such use as needed for implementation-specific situations.

+Note that the Max UUID value falls within the range of the "yet to be defined" future UUID variant as per the last row of {{table1}} rather than the variant defined by this document.

 # UUID Best Practices {#uuid_best_practices}